Nordic Council: Council

 The Nordic Council consists of 87 representatives, elected from its members' parliaments and reflecting the relative representation of the political parties in those parliaments.
 It holds its main session in the autumn, while a so-called "theme session" is arranged in the spring.
 Each of the national delegations has its own secretariat in the national parliament.
 The autonomous territories – Greenland, the Faroe Islands, and Åland – also have Nordic secretariats.

 The Council does not have any formal power on its own, but each government has to implement any decisions through its national legislature.
-With Denmark, Norway, and Iceland being members of NATO and Finland and Sweden being neutral, the Nordic Council has not been involved in any military cooperation.
+With all countries being members of NATO, the Nordic Council has not been involved in any military cooperation.

 Council of Ministers

 The original Nordic Council concentrates on inter-parliamentary cooperation.
 The Nordic Council of Ministers, founded in 1971, is responsible for intergovernmental cooperation.
 Prime Ministers have ultimate responsibility but this is usually delegated to the Minister for Nordic Cooperation and the Nordic Committee for Co-operation, which coordinates the day-to-day work.
 The autonomous territories have the same representation as states.
 The Nordic Council of Ministers has offices in the Baltic countries.